Everyday Olympia takes on racist graffiti at Nisqually

 Everyday Olympia:

 Last week Sarah posted a message on OlyBlog shedding light on the travails that the Native American tribe faces as it fishes in the Nisqually River.
 I would highly recommend exploring some of the links that Sarah posted, but I’ll return to that later.
-While I am hesitant to put too much thought into what was perhaps simply a moronic and isolated occurrence, I
+While I am hesitant to put too much thought into what was perhaps simply a moronic and isolated occurrence, I do think there are some interesting issues that deserve a bit of attention.

 Tired of Salmon?